Goyemon/goyemon-wallet/README.md

 ```

-Contact somebody in our team if the build fails.

 ## Networks

 We use the Mainnet in the master and the Ropsten in the develop(and other feature branches).
-You can switch between networks in your local but they should not be changed in remote branches.
+You can switch between networks in your local.
+But they should NOT be changed in remote branches.

 ## Addresses for Testing

 We have several addresses for testing both in the Ropsten and Mainnet.
-Make sure that you are not using the same address with other developers when you test outgoing transactions.
+It is not encouraged to use the same address simultaneously with other developers when you test outgoing transactions.
 Otherwise, you will mess up an account nonce and get the "nonce too low" error from geth.

 ## Config Files

 We have three config files:

-- `Goyemon/src/config.json`
+- `goyemon-wallet/src/config.json`
-- `Goyemon/ios/GoogleService-Info.plist`
+- `goyemon-wallet/ios/GoogleService-Info.plist`
-- `Goyemon/android/app/google-services.json`
+- `goyemon-wallet/android/app/google-services.json`

 In the master, these config files have values for the Mainnet.
 In the develop(and other feature branches), these config files have values for the Ropsten.